mattrips/scratchPad/Protocol Conformance.md

 #### 1.3.7 Accessible Implementations
-With respect to a declaration that a type conforms to a protocol, an implementation of a protocol requirement is visible if, at the point of such declaration: (a) the implementation is an accessible member of the type (with an access level no more restrictive than the access of the protocol requirement); or (b) the implementation is an accessible member of *any* protocol to which the type is expressly or implicitly declared to conform,  or in any visible extension of any such protocol.
-For purposes of the foregoing, extensions not visible within the scope in which
+With respect to a declaration that a type conforms to a protocol, an implementation of a protocol requirement is visible if, at the point of such declaration: (a) the implementation is an accessible member of the type (with an access level no more restrictive than the access of the protocol requirement); or (b) the implementation is an accessible member of *any* protocol to which the type is expressly or implicitly declared to conform (with an access level no more restrictive than the access of the protocol requirement).[^1]  For purposes of the foregoing, extensions not visible within the scope in which

+[^1]:  Drafting Note:  Is it necessary to caveat the access level?

 or any other protocol from which the protocol directly or indirectly inherits; or (c) the implementation is visible with respect to any other